 (That compares to £16/£9 for just the Titanosaur during the day)

 The tours take place on various mornings, with mid-week and Saturday options.

-The tour lasts an hour, and you must arrive at the Natural History Museum at 8:45am for a 9am start.
+The tour lasts an hour, and you need to arrive at the Natural History Museum at 8:45am for a 9am start.
 You can naturally stay in the museum once the tour ends at 10am, as that’s when they open it to the public.
-But you’ll be inside already, so grab your favourite galleries before the crowds arrive.
+But you’ll be inside already, so grab your favourite galleries before the crowds get there.